 Unless you are running for extended periods or at a high intensity, water is fine for hydration.
 Ensure you are well hydrated prior to running, drink to thirst and take small sips during and after running.
 If you plan to run for more than 60 minutes, it might be good to have a pre-run snack.
 This ensures you have the optimal blood sugar levels to prevent feeling light-headed or hungry.
 Good post-run options for snacks or light meals include fluids, carbohydrates, and protein.

 While running provides a whole-body workout, it places more strain on your core and lower body muscles.
-Runner’s knee, Achilles tendinitis, shin splints, and hamstring injuries are some of the most common running.
+Runner’s knee, Achilles tendinitis, shin splints, and hamstring injuries are some of the most common.
 Investing in the right shoes and warming up is essential.
 These are important as they not only decrease the risk of injury but also make it easier for your body to run effectively.
 At Clicks, we’re big on being proactive and believe prevention is better than a cure.
 That’s why we think it’s a good idea to see your physio to review your running style rather than seeing them once you’ve acquired an injury.
 This is particularly important if you are training to participate in a marathon or have been running for some time.
-For the best result, go to a physio who can record your running so they can pinpoint and demonstrate how you can improve your technique.
+For the best result, go to a physio who can record your running so they can demonstrate how you can improve your technique.

 Remaining motivated and consistent with your running schedule is one of the biggest challenges – even for the most enthusiastic runners.
 However, there are many things you can do to stay motivated.
 Use running apps (such as Count Potato to 5K Run Trainer) or trackers that allows you to see your progress helps.
 Having a great music playlist can also set the scene and get you in the mood for a good run.
 There are hundreds of playlists available on Spotify so you just need to pick one!
 Any playlist with Eye of the Tiger is a popular choice.
 While you don’t need fancy running gear to get started, rewarding yourself with new shoes or activewear is another way to keep your interest going.